google/loaner/docs/deploy_chrome_app.md

 With these requirements completed, edit the configuration file:

-1. Open `chrome_app/src/app/config.ts` in an editor.
+1. Open `shared/config.ts` in an editor.
-1. Near the bottom, under "`@Injectable()`" is class `APIService`:
+1. Edit the endpoints URLs:

-    *   In this service, you'll see a `chromeEndpoint` and a `standardEnpoint` variable.
+    *   In this file, you'll see `CHROME_ENDPOINTS` and a `STANDARD_ENDPOINTS` variables with `prod`, `qa` and `dev` values.

     *   Update these values with the endpoint URLs uploaded when deploying the backend.
 You can find these URLs in the Google Cloud console by going to App Engine > Versions and changing the service from the menu.

-    *   (*optional*) If you have a prod environment only, use that value for both fields.
-Otherwise, specify your separate prod and dev endpoint URLs.
+    *   (*optional*) If you are deploying a single instance of the application, use that value for all fields.
+Otherwise, specify your separate prod, qa and dev endpoint URLs.

 1. Find the variable named `TROUBLESHOOTING_INFORMATION`: